gcollazo/mongodbapp/README.md

 ### Version numbers

-Version numbers of this project (mongoDB.app) try to communicate the included version of the included MongoDB binaries bundled with each release.
+Version numbers of this project (mongoDB.app) try to communicate the included version of the included mongoDB binaries bundled with each release.

 The version number also includes a build number which is used to indicate the current version of mongoDB.app and it's independent from the bundled mongoDB's version.